adversinc/meteor-animation-hooks/README.md

 Animates elements inside a {{# Animate}} block, by removing and adding the `animate` class.

-Requires at least Meteor version 0.9.0
+Forked from appmill:animation-hooks to get rid of old jQuery, and also converted to TypeScript.

-This package uses the new UI_hooks, allowing for animation when elements get add AND removed.
+Tested for Meteor up to 2.15.

 It is repackaged -- with SVG element support -- from Fabian Vogesteller's meteor-animation-hooks repo, located here: https://github.com/frozeman/meteor-animation-helper

 Installation
 ============

-    $ meteor add appmill:animation-hooks
+    $ meteor add advers:animation-hooks

 Usage
 =====